-A rib eye roast is a great family or company type meal.
+A ribeye roast is a company meal.
 But do you really want to cook 5-10 plus pounds of meat if you have a smaller household?

-I will first confess, rib eye roast is just one of the cuts of meat I generally pass over.
-First, it is not a cut I grew up eating.
-Second, it is not really a pot roast type cut, and if I want fancier, I tend to go to steak or a filet.
-And lastly, it is just the wrong size for our needs.
+I will first confess, ribeye roast is just one of the cuts of meat I generally pass over.
+It is not a cut I grew up eating and if I want fancier, I tend to go to steak or a filet.
+But I do an occasional prime rib at a restaurant but frequently put off by the amount of fat.
+And lastly, it is just the wrong size for our home needs.
 So it was time to make it friendly for the smaller household.

-There is some confusion about prime rib vs. ribeye.
+There is some confusion about prime rib vs.ribeyee.
 First “prime rib” is more of a marketing term.
 What we think of as prime rib is generally a rib-in standing rib roast.
 It does not need to be prime grade but will usually be choice grade.

 I also want to mention that a ribeye is not an “eye of round.”
 Eye of round is from the “round” area in the diagram above near the tail area.
-It is very lean and needs different cooking techniques.
+It is lean but can use a similar cooking technique.

 If you have a rib steak (prime rib steak) then the rib bone is left intact.
 But in a bone-in ribeye steak, rib bone will be cut through in the interest of consistent thickness.
 But mostly ribeye steaks in the US are boneless.
 If bone-in ribeye steak in the US, it will usually be called a cowboy steak or cowboy ribeye.
 This is usually cut 2 inches or thicker.